rehmanali001/activkids-backend/README.md

 # ActivKids backend

-This is a backend application database for the ActivKids application.
+This is a Ruby on Rails api backend for the ActivKids application.

 # Installation